-A mobility scooter, rather than a powered wheelchair, is probably the right choice if you can travel relatively independently, get on and off the scooter on your own, and are able to use a bicycle style steering column, or tiller.
-We've grouped our disability scooter range into three different categories - small, medium and large, to make sure that you choose the mobility scooter most appropriate to your needs and lifestyle.
+A mobility scooter is probably the right choice for you if you can travel relatively independently, get on and off the scooter on your own, and are able to use a bicycle-style steering column or tiller.
+Disability scooters usually come in three different sizes – small, medium and large, to make sure that you choose the mobility scooter most appropriate to your needs and lifestyle.

 Light and easy to transport, these scooters usually dismantle into a few parts to allow you to stow it in a car boot.
 You’ll need to make sure that any small scooter you lease can fit easily into your car, and that you, or your carer, are physically able to lift it into the boot easily.
 These scooters are often made with a lighter frame to make them easier to transport, but this means there is a limit to the amount of passenger weight they can carry and the distance they can travel before the battery needs to be recharged.

 - Not suitable for use on the road

 - Fold or dismantle for storage and/or transportation

 - Generally have a lower maximum weight capacity, usually up to 135kg or 21 stone

 - Have a smaller average range that can be travelled without requiring the battery to be recharged, usually up to a maximum of around 10 miles